square/stoic/docs/ARCHITECTURE.md

 5. On remote systems (via SSH)
 6. In iOS apps

-## stoic tool shell

-Somewhat accidentally, Stoic also syncs a set of utilities and configuration available whenever you shell into an existing system (`stoic tool shell`).
-This is only provided because stoic needs that internally, and it was easy to build on-top of rsync.

 ## Injection

 Stoic currently injects code into Android apps via JVMTI, using the